Best Lending Practices

 Your Credit Score

 The single most important thing that you must understand as a borrower is the effect of making late payments on your loan.
-Although each lender whom we work with has their own terms and conditions for the loans they offer and the repayment of such, there are some general late-payment repercussions that you should understand.
+Although each lender or lending partner whom we work with has their own terms and conditions for the loans they offer and the repayment of such, there are some general late-payment repercussions that you should understand.
 First, there will likely be charges assessed if you make a late payment.
 Furthermore, if you extend a loan, the finance charge for the original loan needs to be paid on the original due date.
 Then your loan principal amount will be deferred with an extra finance charge.
 We advise that you pay as much as possible toward your original due date in order to further reduce the charges that you incur.
-Should you intend to deviate from your payment plan, make sure that you contact your lender immediately to establish a new payment arrangement.
-If your loan payment is rejected for any reason by your banking institution, the lender may initiate collection procedures and you will not be able to receive future loans from the lender until all of your payment obligations are fully met.
-It is important to remember to read about the penalties and payment options for the specific lender that you are connected with and to make sure that you completely understand their policies.
+Should you intend to deviate from your payment plan, make sure that you contact your lender or lending partner immediately to establish a new payment arrangement.
+If your loan payment is rejected for any reason by your banking institution, the lender or lending partner may initiate collection procedures and you will not be able to receive future loans from the lender or lending partner until all of your payment obligations are fully met.
+It is important to remember to read about the penalties and payment options for the specific lender or lending partner that you are connected with and to make sure that you completely understand their policies.
 Finally, keep in mind that signature loans are intended only to be used for short-term financial needs; they are not meant to be a long-term financial solution.
 In general you should always make sure to pay all of your outstanding loans/bills/debts in a timely fashion.

 Missing a Payment